Should filmmakers move to Hollywood?

 My point is, unless these old-timers know how to source the appropriate target audience (and they openly share their marketing budget with you and are fully transparent with each marketing step) then there is no value to give away your rights in exchange for validation.
 Validation and a crappy distribution deal does not pay the bills!

 Wow.
-I intended to write a quick reply to Jake’s question and I totally blasted you with my filmmaking passion.
-Just remember, the best question to ask is this:
+I intended to write a quick reply to this BIG question and I totally blasted you with my filmmaking passion.

 “Given the resources that I have now, what is the movie that I can make this year?”